Pax-Hub/github_action-rust/README.md

 ### 2. Determine Rust Toolchain components

-Selects the [Rust toolchain components](https://rust-lang.github.io/rustup/concepts/components.html) to install based on the provided command.
-If one of the supported commands (see examples above) is not provided, [the following components](action.yml#L59) are installed.
+Selects the [Rust toolchain components](https://rust-lang.github.io/rustup/concepts/components.html) to install based on the provided subcommand.
+If one of the supported subcommands (see examples above) is not provided, [the following components](action.yml#L59) are installed.

 ### 3. Install Rust Toolchain